ryansnowden/brightspace-markdown-formatter/README.md

 It cleans up the html, gets rid of js, converts it to markdown, removes some lines, puts it into numbered directories and combines it into one file.

+Why?
+I can't stand the staged reading of small text and embedded video in small sections when you can speed read and use AI drivern summaries on 6 weeks of coursework.

 TODO: Where Text alternate exists, grab the html, convert to md, insert into file.